MecisDev/MecisDOS/README.md

 FatCisDos 12.1 (Build 1228): BUGFIX.
 Fixed license print error and branding problem.

-FatCisDos 13 (Build 1235) (DEV): Informs the user if the command is right or unknown.
+FatCisDos 13 (Build 1235): Informs the user if the command is right or unknown.
 Replace almost all ifs to elifs

+MecisDOS 13 (Build 1240): Branding Changes.
 # How to start?
 For Windows:
 Install Python to System Folder